runtimeverification/javamop/INSTALL.md

 JavaMOP.
 When that becomes available, it is recommended that end users use the JavaMOP binary installer and skip this section.

-  i.
-Download the JavaMOP source code
+  1. Download the JavaMOP source code

      As the tool is under active development, it is recommended that you download JavaMOP directly from the Github repository: